redpanda-data/connect/website/docs/components/inputs/mongodb.md

 :::caution EXPERIMENTAL
 This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
-Executes a find query and creates a message for each row received.
+Executes a query and creates a message for each document received.

 Introduced in version 3.64.0.